leonrode/solo-chess-solver/README.md

 This script uses basic backtracking to test combinations of moves that reach a specific goal.

 ### Solo-Chess
 Solo-Chess is a type of chess puzzle with simple rules.
+The end goal is a position with only one piece left, achieved through these rules.

 * Each move made must be a capture
 * No piece can capture more than two pieces
 * If there is a king on the board, it must be the final piece

 The puzzles can become extremely complex extremely quickly, hence the inspiration of the program.

 ### Basic Example